 The amount of water that a refractory can absorb is measured by the water absorption test.
 The results of water absorption tests are used for quality assurance.

 Apparent porosity, water absorption, apparent specific gravity, and bulk density are primary properties of burned refractory brick and shapes.
 These properties are widely used in the evaluation and comparison of product quality and as part of the criteria for selection and use of refractory products in a variety of industrial applications.

 Test Method: IS: 1528 (P-8)1974

 This test helps in determining the strength of a brick.
 It tells us how much load that refractory can bear in cold conditions.
 The concept of testing CCS of a refractory material has perhaps, come from metallurgy.
-This is because for any refractory brick it is rather; rare that it would fail simply due to load on it in cold condition and therefore, the determination of cold crushing strength does not appear to be important from that point of view.
+This is because for any refractory brick it is rather; rare that it would fail simply due to load on it in cold condition and therefore, the determination of cold crushing strength does not appear to be that much important from this point of view.